isomerpages/moe-zhenghuapri/_our-info-hub/Our Partners/Alumni.md

 <center><b>Mr Dylan Tan Jun Ming</b></center>
 Short introduction:<br>
 Dylan graduated from Zhenghua Primary School in 2001 and loves sports.
 He likes challenges and would often try out different kinds of sports.
-Dylan is also a SAF Commando and excelled in his NSF service.<br>
+Dylan is also a SAF Commando and excelled in his NSF service.
 Dylan is currently a businessman, he is a Managing Director of NewGen Projects Ptd Ltd, specializing in Facilities Management &amp; Engineering works.<br>

 <center><b>Treasurer</b></center>